snehpatel3/nfl-rushing/README.md

 #### Starting the application
 1. `cd` into the root directory of this project (the one containing `docker-compose.yml`).
 2. Run `docker-compose up --build` (it should take 2-3 mins to build the image and then spin up the docker containers).
-3. The app should be runnong on http://localhost:8080/.
+3. The app should be running on http://localhost:8080/.